 The business activities of the KION Group necessarily involve risk.
 Dealing responsibly with risk and managing it in a comprehensive manner is an important element of corporate management.
 The overarching aim is to fully harness business opportunities while ensuring that risk always remains under control.
 Using a groupwide risk management system, the KION Group contains all identified risks by implementing suitable measures and takes appropriate precautions.

-This ensures that the losses expected if these risks arise will be largely covered and therefore will not jeopardize the Company’s continuation as a going concern.
-Risk management is embedded in the Corporate Controlling function and plays an active and wide-ranging role due to the strategic focus of Corporate Controlling.
+This ensures that the losses expected if these risks arise will be largely covered in a timely manner and therefore will not jeopardize the Company’s continuation as a going concern.
+Risk management is embedded in the Corporate Controlling function and plays an active and wide-ranging role, supported by the strategic focus of Corporate Controlling.
 The Operating Units’ business models, strategies, and specific plans of action are evaluated systematically.
 This ensures that risk management is integrated into the KION Group’s overall planning and reporting process.

 Principles of risk management

 Under its KION 2027 strategy, the KION Group is consciously taking on a limited amount of risk in order to achieve its business objectives.
-In doing so, it follows a well-balanced risk strategy that ensures consistently stable funding conditions.
+In doing so, it follows a well-balanced risk strategy that is conditional upon it always being able to secure external funding.
 All management decisions take the risk perspective into consideration.
 Comprehensive risk management ensures a clear view of the value at risk, the probability of occurrence, and countermeasures at the different levels of the organization.

 Having a groupwide risk-bearing capacity plan requires the Group to define a level of risk appetite that is appropriate to its strategy.
 Risk-bearing capacity is defined as the maximum risk that can be sustained, while strictly avoiding any risks to the Group’s survival as a going concern.
-It provides the framework for the risk appetite of the Operating Units in respect of the different risk types.
+In combination with the risk strategy, risk-bearing capacity provides the framework for the risk appetite of the Operating Units in respect of the different risk types.
+It is calculated as the ratio of adjusted EBITDA on an annualized basis to the simulated risk position.
+Monte Carlo simulation was introduced in 2022 in order to calculate the simulated risk position.
 At the level of the KION Group, risk appetite is defined as the aggregate risk across the individual risk types that will be tolerated in order to achieve the strategic objectives and medium-term planning.
 Risk appetite and the groupwide risk-bearing capacity plan are therefore key elements of the risk strategy.

 The procedures governing the KION Group’s risk management activities are laid down in internal risk guidelines.
-For certain types of risk, such as financial risk or risks arising from financial services, the relevant departments also have guidelines that are specifically geared to these matters and describe how to deal with inherent risks.
+For certain types of risk, such as financial risk, risks arising from the lease business, and compliance risk, the relevant departments also have guidelines that are specifically geared to these matters and describe how to deal with inherent risks.
 Risk management is organized in such a way that it directly reflects the structure of the Group itself.
-Consequently, risk officers and their subordinate risk managers have been appointed for each company and each Operating Unit.
+Consequently, risk officers and their subordinate risk managers have been appointed for each company.
+These risk roles are also established at the level of Operating Units.
 A central Group risk manager is responsible for the implementation of risk management processes in line with procedures throughout the Group.
 His or her remit includes the definition and implementation of standards to ensure that risks are captured and evaluated.
 He or she is also responsible for the Group’s internal reporting to KION GROUP AG’s Executive Board and Supervisory Board.

 Like the organizational structure, the risk management process is also generally organized on a decentralized basis.
 Firstly, a groupwide risk catalog is used to capture the risks attaching to each company.
 Each risk must be captured individually.
 If the losses caused by a specific risk and the likelihood of this risk occurring exceed defined limits, KION GROUP AG’s Executive Board and the KION Group’s Corporate Controlling function are notified immediately.
 Each risk is documented in a reporting system designed specifically for the requirements of risk management.
 Risks affecting more than one Group company, such as market risks and competition risks, are not recorded individually but are instead evaluated at Group level.

-The scope of consolidation for risk management purposes is the same as the group of consolidated companies.
+The scope of consolidation for risk management purposes is the same as the scope of consolidation for the consolidated financial statements.
 The risks reported by the individual companies are combined to form Operating Unit risk reports as part of a rigorous reporting process.
 To this end, minuted risk management meetings are held once a quarter.
 Moreover, material risks are discussed with the Operating Units at the business review meetings.
-The discussed Operating Unit risk reports are then used to compile an aggregate risk portfolio for the KION Group as a whole.
+Following this discussion, the Operating Unit risk reports are then used to compile an aggregate risk portfolio for the KION Group as a whole.
 To support this, the relevant departments of KION GROUP AG are consulted each quarter in order to identify and assess risk – particularly Company-wide risk – affecting areas such as corporate finance, procurement, legal, compliance, tax, human resources, and the lease business.
-The Executive Board of KION GROUP AG and the Supervisory Board’s Audit Committee are informed of the Group’s risk position once a quarter.
+The KION GROUP AG Executive Board and the Audit Committee of the Supervisory Board of KION GROUP AG are informed of the Group’s risk position once a quarter.
 The Internal Audit department audits the risk management system at regular intervals.

 - appropriateness and effectiveness of the internal control systems for avoiding financial losses